 The crystal lattice in Figure below (b) contains atoms having four electrons in the outer shell, forming four covalent bonds to adjacent atoms.
 This is the anticipated crystal lattice.
 The addition of a phosphorus atom with five electrons in the outer shell introduces an extra electron into the lattice as compared with the silicon atom.
 The pentavalent impurity forms four covalent bonds to four silicon atoms with four of the five electrons, fitting into the lattice with one electron left over.
 Note that this spare electron is not strongly bonded to the lattice as the electrons of normal Si atoms are.
 It is free to move about the crystal lattice, not being bound to the Phosphorus lattice site.
 Since we have doped at one part phosphorus in 10 million silicon atoms, few free electrons were created compared with the numerous silicon atoms.
 However, many electrons were created compared with the fewer electron-hole pairs in intrinsic silicon.
 Application of an external electric field produces strong conduction in the doped semiconductor in the conduction band (above the valence band).
 A heavier doping level produces stronger conduction.
 Thus, a poorly conducting intrinsic semiconductor has been converted into a good electrical conductor.

-(a) Outer shell electron configuration of donor N-type Phosphorus, Silicon (for reference), and acceptor P-type Boron. (b) N-type donor impurity creates free electron (c) P-type acceptor impurity creates hole, a positive charge carrier.
+(a) The outer shell electron configuration of donor N-type Phosphorus, Silicon (for reference), and acceptor P-type Boron. (b) N-type donor impurity creates free electron (c) P-type acceptor impurity creates the hole, a positive charge carrier.

 Electron flow in an N-type semiconductor is similar to electrons moving in a metallic wire.
 The N-type dopant atoms will yield electrons available for conduction.
 These electrons, due to the dopant are known as majority carriers, for they are in the majority as compared to the very few thermal holes.
 If an electric field is applied across the N-type semiconductor bar in Figure below (a), electrons enter the negative (left) end of the bar, traverse the crystal lattice, and exit at right to the (+) battery terminal.

-(a) N-type semiconductor with electrons moving left to right through the crystal lattice. (b) P-type semiconductor with holes moving left to right, which corresponds to electrons moving in the opposite direction.
+(a) An n-type semiconductor with electrons moving left to right through the crystal lattice. (b) A p-type semiconductor with holes moving left to right, which corresponds to electrons moving in the opposite direction.

 The elements used to produce semiconductors are summarized in Figure below.
 The oldest group IVA bulk semiconductor material germanium is only used to a limited extent today.
-Silicon based semiconductors account for about 90% of commercial production of all semiconductors.
+Silicon-based semiconductors account for about 90% of commercial production of all semiconductors.
 Diamond based semiconductors are a research and development activity with considerable potential at this time.
 Compound semiconductors not listed include silicon germanium (thin layers on Si wafers), silicon carbide and III-V compounds such as gallium arsenide.
-III-VI compound semiconductors include: AlN, GaN, InN, AlP, AlAs, AlSb, GaP, GaAs, GaSb, InP, InAs, InSb, AlxGa1-xAs and InxGa1-xAs.
-Columns II and VI of periodic table, not shown in the figure, also form compound semiconductors.
+III-VI compound semiconductors include AlN, GaN, InN, AlP, AlAs, AlSb, GaP, GaAs, GaSb, InP, InAs, InSb, AlxGa1-xAs, and InxGa1-xAs.
+Columns II and VI of the periodic table, not shown in the figure, also form compound semiconductors.